arekceg/Warehouse-Transfer/README.md

   - one for communicating with the database and preparing data
   - one for front-end views and forms

 Both apps are designed to be run in separate Docker containters.
+Database is hosted on Google Cloud Services.

 Developed as a final project for Java Bootcamp.

-**Uses: Spring Boot, Hibernate, JPA, Spring Security, Docker**
+**Uses: Spring Boot, Hibernate, JPA, Spring Security, Docker, Google Cloud**

 ## **TO RUN**:
  - mvn clean install in "warehouse-transer" and "warehouse-transfer-client" folders